The Burnt Theatre: Synopsis

 While much of Cambodia's cultural heritage was eradicated through the deaths of many artists during the Khmer Rouge era, the country's main theatrical structure, Preah Suramarit National Theatre remained standing throughout the Cambodian Civil War, even occasionally being used by the communist regime for official visits and propaganda pageants.
 Ironically, it was while the theatre was undergoing repairs in 1994 that it caught fire, was heavily damaged and has never been restored.

 It is in this roofless performance hall that a Khmer classical dance troupe continues to practise daily, and a troupe of actors attempts to produce a Khmer-language adaptation of Cyrano de Bergerac on a stage overgrown with weeds.

 Around the theatre, Phnom Penh, the nation's capital and largest city, is being rebuilt and redeveloped.
-Next door, a casino and resort hotel is being built, the slamming sound of the pile drivers provides a counterpoint to the action in the theatre.
+Next door, a casino and resort hotel are being built, and the slamming sound of the pile drivers provides a counterpoint to the action in the theatre.

 Into the situation comes a journalist, Bopha Chheang, who interviews actor Than Nan Doeun, who portrays Cyrano.
 He and other actors reflect on the great productions of the past but lament the difficulties they are faced in a society that seems to have forgotten they exist.

 Some of the actors receive a small stipend, around $10 to $15 a month, from the government, and supplement their incomes by appearing in karaoke videos and performing at nightclubs.

 "Soon people won't know what theatre is," one actor says.
 "Everyone will be watching ghost films or singing the same lyrics like parrots."

 Also interviewed is actress Peng Phan (she appeared in Rithy Panh's One Evening After the War and Rice People), who is racked with Survivor guilt and is overcome by psychosomatic illness.

 The reporter's questioning and the activities of the performers are intercut with scenes of men and women sifting through refuse at a garbage dump.
 At another point, the members of the theatre troupe forage for food in the theatre itself, harvesting bats from the ceiling of the theatre halls and frying the winged mammals in a wok.